sagemath/sagewiki_to_gh-2022-10-10/days4.md

 The conference has been fully funded by the NSF UW/VIGRE and PIMS, so there is no registration fee and some participants costs will be reimbursed.
 Thanks NSF and PIMS!!

-The focus will be on coding sprints, rather than talks on various SAGE-related topics.
-Namely, it is planned to be a developers workshop, with fewer general audience talks but plenty of opportunity to talk and work with others.
+The focus will be on coding sprints.
+SAGE Days 4 will primarily be a developer-oriented workshop, with plenty of opportunities for participants to talk and work with others.

  * [http://www.sagemath.org/flier/flier.pdf Poster]